WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/alloymodel/README.md

 ## decl & multiplicity
 - during typechecking, need to ensure some/lone/one only appears before a unary relation
 - there's a bunch other other checks, which can occur in ctor or before typechecking

+## fun & pred
+- get all recursive invocations at step 3
+    - but an error is thrown only if they are actually invoked by a dot or box

+## expr
+- possibly a visitor and interfaces (constraint, relation, integer) on AlloyExpr to hold some fields like arity etc
+- see above for what's to check at each expr